kritollm/retry-wrapper/README.md

+# retry-wrapper

+## Description
-# retry-wrapper - Easily add retry logic to any function returning a Promise.
+Easily add retry logic to any function returning a Promise.

 ## Reason
 I was tired of making custom made spaghetti retry logic when I occasionally needed it.

 ## Usage
 ```bash
 $ npm install -S retry-wrapper
 ```